tacobayle/tfNestedVsphere7NsxAvi/README.md

 The following variables need to be configured:

 - For the management network (which needs to reach the Internet):
-  - vcenter.dvs.portgroup.management.netmask like "255.255.252.0"
+  - vcenter.vds.portgroup.management.netmask like "255.255.252.0"
-  - vcenter.dvs.portgroup.management.prefix like "22"
+  - vcenter.vds.portgroup.management.prefix like "22"
-  - vcenter.dvs.portgroup.management.gateway like "10.41.132.1"
+  - vcenter.vds.portgroup.management.gateway like "10.41.132.1"
 - For the VMotion network:
-  - vcenter.dvs.portgroup.VMotion.netmask like "255.255.255.0"
+  - vcenter.vds.portgroup.VMotion.netmask like "255.255.255.0"
-  - vcenter.dvs.portgroup.VMotion.prefix like "24"
+  - vcenter.vds.portgroup.VMotion.prefix like "24"
 - For the vSAN network:
-  - vcenter.dvs.portgroup.VSAN.netmask like "255.255.255.0"
+  - vcenter.vds.portgroup.VSAN.netmask like "255.255.255.0"
-  - vcenter.dvs.portgroup.VSAN.prefix like "24"
+  - vcenter.vds.portgroup.VSAN.prefix like "24"

 ### VM(s) IPs

 - For the management network, static IPs are configured as followed:
-    - the ESXi VMs IPs are defined in vcenter.dvs.portgroup.management.esxi_ips[]
+    - the ESXi VMs IPs are defined in vcenter.vds.portgroup.management.esxi_ips[]
-    - the ESXi VMs temporary IPs are defined in vcenter.dvs.portgroup.management.esxi_ips_temp - these IPs are released once the infra is ready
+    - the ESXi VMs temporary IPs are defined in vcenter.vds.portgroup.management.esxi_ips_temp - these IPs are released once the infra is ready
-    - the dns_vm VM IP is defined in vcenter.dvs.portgroup.management.dns_ntp_ip
+    - the dns_vm VM IP is defined in vcenter.vds.portgroup.management.dns_ntp_ip
-    - the external-gw VM IP is defined in vcenter.dvs.portgroup.management.external_gw_ip
+    - the external-gw VM IP is defined in vcenter.vds.portgroup.management.external_gw_ip

 - For the Vmotion network, static IPs are configured as followed:
-    - the ESXi VMs IP are defined in vcenter.dvs.portgroup.VMotion.esxi_ips[]
+    - the ESXi VMs IP are defined in vcenter.vds.portgroup.VMotion.esxi_ips[]

 - For the vSAN network, static IPs are configured as followed:
-    - the ESXi VMs IP are defined in vcenter.dvs.portgroup.VSAN.esxi_ips[]
+    - the ESXi VMs IP are defined in vcenter.vds.portgroup.VSAN.esxi_ips[]

 - For the NSX external network, static IPs are configured as followed:
-    - the external-gw VM IP is defined in vcenter.dvs.portgroup.nsx_external.external_gw_ip
+    - the external-gw VM IP is defined in vcenter.vds.portgroup.nsx_external.external_gw_ip

 - For the NSX overlay network, static IPs are configured as followed:
     - the external-gw VM IP is defined in nsx.config.ip_pools[0].gateway